Arrow Lake (microprocessor): Sales

 In the United States and Japan, the Core Ultra 9 285K sold out at major retailers, though supply to retailers was reported to be limited at launch due to enthusiasts.

 Response from Intel

 In November 2024, Robert Hallock, vice president and general manager of client AI and technical marketing at Intel, acknowledged that Arrow Lake's launch "didn't go as planned" as gaming performance regression was observed in reviews.
 Hallock claimed that Arrow Lake processors suffer from a "series of issues" at both the operating system and BIOS levels.
 Third-party reviews did not reflect Intel's own internal testing according to Hallock.
 One reviewer recorded Arrow Lake memory latency as high as 180 ns, over twice the 70–80 ns expected memory latency.
 Hallock promised updates and fixes for Arrow Lake to come by early December 2024.
 Intel subsequently released a report addressing the poor gaming performance.
+The ostensibly "untapped performance" was never restored and subsequent benchmarking by independent reviewers didn't reveal any serious performance uplift vs. the initial released firmware, and the lineup continued to underperform vs. even the previous generation AMD Zen 4 chips.
+Intel later admitted that they had "fumbled" the Arrow Lake architecture and they were hopeful for the future.